Xing Yong: Service under Cao Cao

 Around 214, when Cao Cao was selecting officials to serve in the personal staffs of his sons, he said: "The personal staffs of nobles should be staffed by officials who are as familiar with rules and protocol as Xing Yong."
-He then appointed Xing Yong as a steward to his fourth son, Cao Zhi, who then held a marquis title.
+Fitting his policy of appointing staff that were not close to the sons, he then appointed Xing Yong as Assistant of the Household (家丞), the head of the household staff to his fourth son, the poet Cao Zhi.
 As Xing Yong strictly followed the rules and protocol without exception, Cao Zhi, who was known for his unbridled behaviour, disliked Xing Yong and distanced himself from Xing Yong.
-Liu Zhen (劉楨), another member of Cao Zhi's personal staff, wrote to Cao Zhi: "Xing Yong is one of the talents from the north.
+Liu Zhen (劉楨), a skilled writer and a favoured member of Cao Zhi's household, was concerned by this and wrote to Cao Zhi: "Xing Yong is one of the talents from the north.
 Since young, he was already known for conducting himself with virtue and morality.
 He is a true gentleman as he shows humble and polite behaviour, and he thinks more than he speaks.
 I do not think I am worthy enough to serve you alongside him.
 However, I have received especially generous treatment from you, while Xing Yong, in contrast, has been shunned and given the cold shoulder.
 I am worried that people will start criticising you for associating yourself with the non-virtuous and being disrespectful towards the virtuous, and for favouring a servant over your steward.
 You will be in deep trouble if such criticisms indirectly affect your father's reputation as well.
 I feel very uneasy when I ponder over this."

-Cao Cao later recalled Xing Yong to serve as a military adviser under him before reassigning him to serve in the east bureau of his office.
+Cao Cao later recalled Xing Yong to serve as a military adviser under him before reassigning him as Senior Clerk in the Department of the East, which was responsible for financial matters.
 Around the time, Cao Cao had not designated one of his sons as the heir apparent to his vassal kingdom yet.
 His preferred choice was Cao Zhi; Cao Zhi's associates such as Ding Yi also tried to help Cao Zhi win the succession by praising him in front of Cao Cao.
-When Cao Cao asked Xing Yong for his opinion, the latter replied: "It is against tradition to choose a younger son over an older son to be one's heir apparent.
+When Cao Cao sought views from officials about the choice of heir, he consulted Xing Yong, given his former role as head of a candidate's household, who advised "It is against tradition to choose a younger son over an older son to be one's heir apparent.
 I hope that Your Highness will reconsider this carefully!"
 Cao Cao understood what Xing Yong meant, and eventually designated his eldest surviving son, Cao Pi, as his heir apparent.
 He then appointed Xing Yong as the Junior Tutor to the Crown Prince (太子少傅) before promoting him to Grand Tutor (太傅) later.